Yosemite8/vulnerable-python-app/README.md

 │       ├── 02-weak-hash/
 │       ├── 03-insecure-deserialization/
 │       └── ... (more vulnerabilities)
+├── app.py
+├── dockerfile
+├── requirements.txt
+├── README.md (the file you are reading)
 ```

 Each snippet is self-contained and can be copied into the root `app.py` as needed.